Pedestrian Accident Attorney in Douglasville

 If criminal traffic charges are filed against a driver involved in a pedestrian accident case in Georgia, the criminal case will be completely separate from the civil case.
 A driver who avoids a criminal conviction can still be held civilly liable.
 The burden of proof actually is lower in a civil case (preponderance of the evidence) than in a criminal case (beyond a reasonable doubt).

-Compensation Available in Injury Claims
+What Compensation is Available in Pedestrian Injury Claims?

 If a negligent motorist or other party caused you harm as a pedestrian, you could be eligible to recover compensation in the form of economic and non-economic damages.
 The types of damages and the specific amount will depend on the circumstances of the crash and the nature and extent of your injuries.
-You will get a better idea of the amount in your case when you speak with an experienced pedestrian accident lawyer at Sherrod & Bernard.
+You will get a better idea of the amount in your case when you speak with an experienced pedestrian accident lawyer at Sherrod & Bernard, P.C.

 Some of the damages you could be eligible to recover include: